vanemmerik/cuepoints_markers_plugin/README.md

 ```
 Formats that will work:
 ```
-02:32 Vivid sunrise
+02:32 No More Tears
-2:32 - Vivid sunset
+2:32 - Perry Mason
-0:23 Sunspots
+0:23 Crazy Train
+0:46
-00:30 + Bark at the moon
+00:30 + Bark at the Moon
+02:05:17 Mr Crowley
+1:25:48 Patient Number 9
 ```
-As mentioned the there is no need for a `00:00` chapter as with **YouTube** to trigger the inclusion of the chapters.\
+As mentioned the there is no need for a `00:00` chapter or "intro" as with **YouTube** to trigger the inclusion and recognition of the chapters.
 > **Note** With little effort (for the tecchnically inclined) the plugin can be augmented to accept chapter data from a custom field to suit a more specific workflow.

-> **Note**\
-> Dont forget that with this plugin you can use [cue points](https://studio.support.brightcove.com/media/general/working-cue-points-media-module.html) at the same time.
+> **Note** Dont forget that with this plugin you can use [cue points](https://studio.support.brightcove.com/media/general/working-cue-points-media-module.html) at the same time.
 Timestamps that are the same will be removed and the cue point metadata will override the chapter in the long description field.\
 Cue points will render on the player in the same way as chapters found in the long description field.

 #### Cue marker colours